the-teachingRSE-project/competencies/competencies.md

 They are skilled in cleaning data and/or running data analyses and can help researchers in setting up their analysis pipeline and/or research data management (RDM) solutions.
-When the field requires research on sensitive data or information, e.g. patient information in medicine, this RSE should have knowledge about secure transfer methods and/or ways to anonymize the data.
+When the field requires research on sensitive data or information, e.g. patient information in medicine, this RSE should have knowledge about secure transfer methods and/or ways to anonymise the data.
 As part of RDM, this RSE profile is able to support all stages of the research data life-cycle[@Nieva2020], with synchronous data management processes.
 Those processes implement established best practices for planning and documenting of data acquisition in a data management plan (DMP) as well as for management, storage, and preservation of data, and publication and sharing of data in repositories according to the FAIR principles [@FAIR].